 “This system lets us challenge Deliveroo complaints without impacting our efficiency in the kitchen.
 In just 2 weeks we’ve already disputed enough refunds to cover the cost of the system,” said Jan Rasmussen, Founder of Mission Burrito.
 “Not only are we saving money, but we’re also confident we’re fulfilling customer requirements which leads to repeat business.”

 With the restaurant industry suffering more than ever, restaurants need to tackle these false claims and avoid unwarranted losses.
-Using Videoloft’s video analytics in this way is helping to put a stop to that.
+Using Videoloft’s Order Cam in this way is helping to put a stop to that.

 The wider applications for video analytics